AlejandroPerezB2B/Syncbeateyeeg/README.md

 Nonlinguistic stimuli: 18 musical tone audios (a combination of different instrument sounds; 9 Easy and 9 Hard, vary by a number of instruments) synthesized using Audition.

-Visual stimuli: 3 isoluminant screen-saver video clips [6].
+Visual stimuli: 3 isoluminant screen-saver video clips.

 **Data**